 During the Green Revolution era, high-yielding varieties were introduced, irrigated areas were expanded, high analysis NPK fertilizers were used, and cropping intensity increased.
 During this process, the proportion of organic manures to chemical fertilizers as a source of plant nutrients decreased significantly.
 Additionally, it has been observed that insect pests are becoming more resistant to chemical insecticides.
 Numerous studies have documented the presence of multinutrient deficits and an overall decrease in the soil's productive capacity as a result of careless fertilizer application.
-Such concerns and problems posed by modern-day agriculture gave birth to new concepts in farming, such as organic farming.
-(Madhusudhan, 2017).
+Such concerns and problems posed by modern-day agriculture gave birth to new concepts in farming, such as organic farming (Madhusudhan, 2017).

-Vermicompost improves growth and development of plants when added even in little amounts, also it is effectively utilized in both floriculture and horticulture.
-In addition to making plants qualified, healthy, and productive, vermicompost also organizes plant development by providing hormones and humic acid.
-Additionally, it improves soil quality and fertility by promoting microbial activity and preventing the spread of diseases and pests that are carried by the soil.
-Doklega and Imryed (2020)
+Even small additions of vermicompost enhance plant growth and development, and it is a useful tool in horticulture as well as floriculture.
+Not only do plants become competent, healthy, and productive, vermicompost also organizes plant development by providing hormones and humic acid.
+Additionally, it improves soil quality and fertility by promoting microbial activity and preventing the spread of diseases and pests that are carried by the soil (Doklega and Imryed, 2020).

-Recent years, biostimulants, i.e. algal and plant extracts or secondary plant metabolites, have got a lot of attention in the last decay since it acts as synthetic products that capable to stimulate plant growth, stress resistance and increase yield, hence being integrated in agricultural production system (Brown and Saa, 2015).
-Many reports mentioned that alga extracts are ecology-oriented products that increase growth and biological yield of different vegetable species (Sharma et al., 2014) by increasing plant resistance against stresses and diseases.
+In the past few years, biostimulants that is, plant and algae extract or secondary plant metabolites have drawn a lot of attention because they are artificial substances that can boost plant growth, resilience to stress, and yield, which enables them to be incorporated into agricultural production systems (Brown and Saa, 2015).
+Alga extracts are environmentally focused products that boost the growth and biological yield of many vegetable species, according to numerous reports (Sharma et al., 2014) by strengthening plants' defenses against diseases and stresses.
 Likewise, multicellular alga "Seaweed" is one of the most marine resources that have been used as a biofertilizer since sixteens of this century.
 It contains many bioactive substances and plant growth regulators such as auxins, cytokinins, and betaines, as well as considers a cost-effective source for minerals and micronutrients (Craigie, 2011).

-The use of medicinal herbs for curing diseases has been documented in the history of all civilizations.
 Herbs are the main source of medicine for a large portion of the global population.
 Nowadays, with all of its scientific and technological developments, the world is starting to rediscover the health advantages of herbs and spices that previous generations were so familiar with.
 These advantages are closely related to a greater understanding of how eating affects one's health and well-being.
 Numerous medications have been created in pharmacology using herbs and their active ingredients.
+Evening primrose (Oenothera biennis L.) is a plant belonging to the Onagraceae family.
+It is advantageous for treating a variety of diseases (Murphy et al., 2004).